-We lease approximately 988 rentable square feet of office space from an unaffiliated third party for our corporate office located in Spokane Valley, Washington.
+The Company leases approximately 988 rentable square feet of office space from an unaffiliated third party for our corporate office located in Spokane Valley, Washington.
 Additionally, we lease approximately 416 and 695 rentable square feet from unaffiliated third parties for our regional operations office in Friendswood, Texas and storage and auxiliary office space in Wallace, Idaho, respectively.
-The lease in Friendswood is a 12 month lease that expires in October 2021 and as such is considered a short-term lease.
-The Company has elected to not apply the recognition requirements of ASC 842 to this short-term lease.
+The lease in Friendswood is a 12 month lease that expires in October 2021.
 The Spokane Valley and Wallace leases are currently on a month-to-month basis.
-Our lease agreements do not contain any residual value guarantees, restrictive covenants or variable lease payments.
-We have not entered into any financing leases.
+The Company's lease agreements do not contain any residual value guarantees, restrictive covenants or variable lease payments.
+The Company has not entered into any financing leases.

-We determine if an arrangement is a lease at inception.
-Operating leases are recorded in operating lease right of use assets, net, operating lease liability - current, and operating lease liability, long-term on its balance sheet.
+The Company determines if an arrangement is a lease at inception.
+Operating leases are recorded in operating lease right of use assets, net, operating lease liability - current, and operating lease liability - long-term on its balance sheet.

-Rent expense for the three months ended May 31, 2021 and 2020 was \$5,947 and \$5,872, respectively.
+Rent expense for the six months ended August 31, 2021 and 2020 was \$11,895 and \$11,745, respectively.